-461 Social Theory
+461 Classical Social Theory

 An intensive study of the lives and works of selected classical sociologists.
 Readings include a historical analysis of late 19th and early 20th century social theory and primary text selections from the work of major theorists of the period.
 The course will be held seminar style, with student presentations and discusssions of primary resources.
-Prereq: Junior or Senior status, English or Social Science major.
+Prereq: Junior or Senior status, English, Sociology or Social Science major.
 (Fall)

-460-469 Special Topics in Sociology

-Selected Topics in Sociology.
+460-469 Special Topics in Sociology 3 credit hours Selected Topics in Sociology.
 Prereq: Junior status or permission of instructor.
 (As needed)

-489 Senior Seminar (also SSci 489)

-This course deals with social science methodology, theory, research and writing.
+489 Senior Seminar (also SSci 489) 3 credit hours This course deals with social science methodology, theory, research and writing.
 This capstone course for the Social Science major requires a lengthy research paper, and an oral presentation based on the paper.
-Prereq: Junior or Senior status.
+Prereq: Soc 370, 371, Soc 461, Junior or Senior status.
 (Spring)